sgazagnes/21cm-tomography-mnras/README.rst

 ==============================================================================================================

-This repository is providing the data and notebookss needed to reproduce the results of the paper I published in the Monthly Notices of the Astronomical Society in 2021.
+This repository is providing the data and code needed to reproduce the results of the paper published in the Monthly Notices of the Astronomical Society in 2021.
-The paper is available in the repo, or online
+The paper is available in the repo, or online:

 - `Inferring the properties of the sources of reionization using the morphological spectra of the ionized regions <https://academic.oup.com/mnras/article/502/2/1816/6102530?login=false>`_